sangvinij/attendance-journal-admin-panel/README.md

 ```

-3. Use the token to access protected endpoints.
-To do this, add an `Authorization` header with the value `Token your_token` to each request.
+3. Use an access token to access protected endpoints.
+To do this, add an `Authorization` header with the value `Token <token>` to each request.
 For example:

-    `curl -H "Authorization: Token <your-token>" http://localhost:8000/auth/users/me/`
+    `curl -H "Authorization: Token <token>" http://localhost:8000/auth/users/me/`

 4. Get information about the current user by sending a GET request to the `auth/users/me/` endpoint with the user's token in the Authorization header like in the example above.

+5. Get list of all the users by sending a GET request to the `api/users/list/` with the admin's token.

-5. Delete a user's token by sending a POST request to the `auth/token/logout/` endpoint with the user's token in the Authorization header.
+6. Delete your token by sending a POST request to the `auth/token/logout/` endpoint with the user's token in the Authorization header.

+7. Delete all user's tokens by sending a POST request to the `auth/token/logoutall/` endpoint with the user's refresh token in the Authorization header.

 ## Database administration